 The shoulder straps are padded, to help minimize any pressure when carrying heavier babies.
 The actual holders for the babies are padded too, for their comfort.

-The adjustable shoulder straps, and waist/boob band, are attached securely with buckles.
+The adjustable shoulder straps, and waist/chest band, are attached securely with buckles.
 Additional poppers at the chest band, close to your collarbone, will keep the straps from slipping down your shoulders and — well — dropping a baby!

 The straps also allow for simple removal.
 Their adjustable ties mean that use by your partner, sister, cousin, or whoever you choose, is easy too.
 Hallelujah!
 Hands-free time and the excuse to pass the babies to someone else, to give your back a break.